IT Services for Healthcare

 The right IT partner will:

 They were building a new center in the New England region and needed to make sure their technology was efficient and secure from the get go.
 They hired HDA Enterprises for their new construction and HDA invited us to partner with them again for this build out.
-(We’ve worked with HDA on a number of new healthcare center construction in the past.)
+(We’ve partnered with HDA on a number of new healthcare center construction projects in the past.)

 Next it was time to get all the IT infrastructure and systems up and running.
 This included multiple rounds of testing and customizations to ensure that the technology worked optimally for the intended cases and end users.